flocko-motion/stock-screener/fins/docs/MANUAL.md

 ## Command Syntax

 FINS commands follow a functional programming inspired syntax with a pipeline approach.
-Commands are chained together using the arrow operator (`->`).
+Commands are chained together using the arrow operator (`->`), creating a _flow_ (= pipeline).

 ### Basic Syntax